-(in thousands of Canadian dollars, except share and per share information)
+Years ended December 31, 2011 and 2010 (In thousands of Canadian dollars, except share and per share information)

-1. Reporting entity
+1. REPORTING ENTITY

 CCL Industries Inc. (the "Company") is a public company, listed on the Toronto Stock Exchange, and is incorporated and domiciled in Canada.
 These consolidated financial statements of the Company as at and for the year ended December 31, 2011, comprise the Company and its subsidiaries and the Company's interest in associates.
 The Company has manufacturing facilities around the world and is primarily involved in the manufacture of labels, containers and tubes.